 - Gained an understanding of the process of identification of claims, litigations and contingent liabilities and identified key controls in the process.
-For selected controls we have performed tests of controls - Obtained the summary of Company's legal cases and critically assessed management's position through discussions with the management, on both the probability of success in significant cases, and the magnitude of any potential loss. - Inspected external legal opinions (where considered necessary) and other evidence to corroborate management's assessment of the risk profile in respect of legal claims. - Assessed the relevant disclosures made within the financial statements to ensure they appropriately reflect the facts and circumstances of the respective legal exposures and are in accordance with the requirements of relevant accounting standards.
+For selected controls we have performed tests of controls - Obtained the summary of Company's legal cases and critically assessed management's position through discussions with the management, on both the probability of success in significant cases, and the magnitude of any potential loss. - Inspected external legal opinions (where considered necessary) and other evidence to corroborate management's assessment of the risk profile in respect of legal claims. - Assessed the provision calculations done by management for amount of dispute and also inspected the supporting documentation including opinions and communication with the parties for settlement of claims. - Assessed the relevant disclosures made within the financial statements to ensure if they reflect the facts and circumstances of the respective legal exposures and are in accordance with the requirements of relevant accounting standards.